luna-negra/UDAS/README.md

 ![img_1.png](imgs/img_1.png)

-* On the GUI screen, navigate to Main > Service and check the Status of Daemons.
+* On the GUI screen, navigate to Main > Service and check the Status of Daemons.<br>
 ![img_2.png](imgs/img_2.png)

-* If UDAS Detector and UDAS Listener services are running, a message window will appear asking to confirm whitelist registration when a USB storage device is connected to the PC.
+* If UDAS Detector and UDAS Listener services are running, a message window will appear asking to confirm whitelist registration when a USB storage device is connected to the PC.<br>
 ![img_3.png](imgs/img_3.png)

 ### 4. Usage